dandavison/notes/pages/calculus/sequences-and-series.md

 - **11.6 (5, 6, 29) Absolutely convergent | Conditionally convergent | Divergent**
     - Questions typically concern alternating series
-    - Use ratio test on absolute values to check if absolutely convergent.
-If it is, then stop.
+    - Use Ratio Test on absolute values to check if convergent or divergent.
+If it is convergent on the Ratio Test then it is "absolutely convergent".
-    - Use Alternating Series Test to check if conditionally convergent or divergent.
+    - If Ratio Test is inconclusive (limit $= 1$) then the Alternating Series Test might show that it is Conditionally Convergent.

 - **11.8 (10, 12) Find radius / interval of convergence**
     - Typically, use the ratio test (converges for values of $x$ that make $\limn |\frac{a_{n+1}}{a_n}|$ less than 1)